Tired of hearing the term “VUCA” at work?

 When leaders are confronted with complex challenges amidst RUPT, they tend to tap their well-developed problem-solving skills.

 Such an approach can add even more complexity.
-Leaders need to take their thinking to a new level by recognizing seemingly unresolvable challenges not as problems to be solved but as polarities to be leveraged — to develop a mindset shifting from “either/or” thinking and decision-making to “both/and.”
+Leaders need to take their thinking to a new level by recognizing seemingly unresolvable challenges not as problems to be solved but as polarities to be leveraged — shifting their mindset, thinking, and decision-making from either/or to both/and.

 When faced with the complex challenges riddled with competing priorities, a problem-solving approach applied independent of polarity thinking can lead to the worst of both worlds: a move towards the greatest fear associated with each dimension of the challenge rather than the desired and greatest purpose of thinking and acting in terms of polarities.

-These are just some of the ways that organizations can approach RUPT environments.
-Read more about 6 creative competencies for navigating complex challenges or explore our Leading People Through Change workshop kit.
+These are just some of the ways that organizations can approach navigating disruption and turbulence.